Time running out for Auckland light rail proposal before election period

 Twyford last week confirmed his office had received an email on behalf of NZ First leader Winston Peters regarding light rail on February 29 but said it was not in the public interest to reveal its contents.

-RNZ has been told the email made clear NZ First's objections to the project, namely its cost and scale, as well as the potential involvement of the Canada Infrastructure Bank.
+RNZ has been told the email made clear NZ First's objections to the project, namely its cost and scale, as well as the potential involvement of CDPQ Infra, the Canadian partner that has a joint bid with the NZ Super Fund.

 National MP Chris Bishop told RNZ that Twyford must front up and release the email.